valceven/collective-cooks/README.md

-# 🍳 **Cooks Collective**
+# 🍳 **CooksCollective**
-*Cooks Collective* is an online recipe-sharing platform designed to connect cooking enthusiasts, from novice home cooks to seasoned chefs.
+*CooksCollective* is an online recipe-sharing platform designed to connect cooking enthusiasts, from novice home cooks to seasoned chefs.

 ---